kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(i\) The system performance and attenuation factors of paragraph (f)(2) of this section;

-\(ii\) The command transmitter failover criteria of §417.303(g) including the lowest output power provided by the transmitter system;
+\(ii\) The command transmitter failover criteria of [[Volume 4/C Licensing/0417 Launch safety.md#§417.303   Command control system requirements.|§417.303]](g) including the lowest output power provided by the transmitter system;

 \(iii\) Worst-case power loss due to antenna pointing inaccuracies; and